rkansal47/website/content/project/smsp/index.md

 ---
 title: Sequential Modeling for Soccer Predictions
 summary: Fun project mostly to gain experience with RNNs and Attention.
-I ended up with a 71% testing accuracy in predicting the outcome of European soccer matches.
+I achieved a 71% testing accuracy in predicting the outcome of European soccer matches.
 tags:
 - ml
 - comp